 In 2017 I did the Africa safari and tour, which is perhaps our most varied trip in terms of experiences and is still one of my husband’s and my favorite trips ever.
-You get that lifechanging safari experience (in a 5-star all-LGBT safari camp), along with the stunning nature of Victoria Falls in Zimbabwe, and the sophisticated, cosmopolitan atmosphere of Cape Town, with its incredible hotels and restaurants and wine country.
+You get that lifechanging safari experience (in a 5-star safari camp that we take over to breate an all-LGBT experience), along with the stunning nature of Victoria Falls in Zimbabwe, and the sophisticated, cosmopolitan atmosphere of Cape Town, with its incredible hotels and restaurants and wine country.

 The European river cruise trips and small ocean cruises are – by dint of their shorter length – our most inexpensive trips.
 (The fares may not appear “inexpensive” at first glance, but in contrast to the other LGBT tour operators, all Brand trips are – outside of airfare – virtually all-inclusive, so the only time you’ll need to pull out your wallet is to show someone that awful DMV photo).
 These are a great option for those just dipping their toes in the Brand g pool, as well as those who prefer the “unpack once” style of vacationing.